Third suspect in bus matron attack fled to Philadelphia, police allege

 The bus matron, witnesses and the security footage were available for Wednesday's preliminary hearings for McDowell and Roberts.
 The hearings were postponed, giving defense attorneys time to schedule a court reporter.

-Roberts is being represented by public defender John Lovette III and court-appointed attorney Art McQuillan is representing McDowell.
-Roberts and McDowell and being held in Cambria County Prison on $125,000 percentage bond.
+Roberts is being represented by public defender John Lovette III, and court- appointed attorney Art McQuillan is representing McDowell.
+Roberts and McDowell are being held in Cambria County Prison on $125,000 percentage bond.